RobertFlexx/ObeliskOS/README.md

 # Obelisk OS, the not so minimal, minimal UNIX-like kernel.
+# Minimalist and educational in nature, born from nightmares.

 ### Welcome newcomers! this repo has just passed basic testing and now has become public.
 Feel free to read source code, and jump through docs.